firepear/homefarm/docs/compute_install.md

 # Compute node install

+This process is much faster than the control node install.

 1. Download the [Arch Linux
    installer](https://alpinelinux.org/downloads/) and boot it.
 1. If the node uses wifi, bring it up with the following commands: